This information should guide you through the process of getting a Guam license.

 To make your appointment for the driving test, you must present your ID, your learner's permit and your certificate from your driving school.

-When you pass the driving test, you will be given an Intermediate License.
+When you pass the driving test, you will be given a certificate that needs to be taken up to the DMV to pick up your Intermediate License.

 During the intermediate stage, you must have a perfect driving record for one full year.
 There are also restrictions on nighttime driving.

-CLICK HERE FOR AN ABRIDGED LIST-STYLE PRINT VERSION OF THIS INFO
+CLICK HERE FOR AN ABRIDGED LIST-STYLE PRINT VERSION OF THIS INFO18>